aramian-wasielak/plasma-real-time/README.md

-## Real-Time Streaming using Apache Arrow Plasma Store (Shared Memory)
+## Real-Time Streaming Example Using Shared Memory (Plasma Store) and Scikit-learn

 This code demonstrates how to efficiently distribute and process real-time messages using [the Apache Arrow Plasma][1] in-memory object store.
 We also show how we can incrementally train an online linear model using [the Scikit-learn's SGDRegressor][2].